|Homepage Ralph Häussler||

 Epona is a typical name for a Celtic goddess (from epos, 'horse', and the typical ending to make it into a divine name).
 In Roman times, she is present across Europe, even in Rome!
 A success stoy for this Celtic goddess.
 But what we have to ask is: How much has she changed from pre-Roman, 'Celtic' times?
 And can we really recognise her among all the finds from the Iron Age?
 Yes, the horse had a particular role in Iron Age societies and received a different treatment from other sacrificial animals, and yes, we find depictions of horses (incl. androcephallic horses) on Iron Age coins...
 But how much does it tell us about the original 'Celtic' Epona?

-The comparison between Epona and the myth of Rhiannon, writing a horse, in the Welsh Mabinogi is intriguing: here, we can see a powerful goddess of fertility (similar to the Greek Demeter).
+The comparison between Epona and the myth of Rhiannon in the Welsh Mabinogi is intriguing: here, we can see a powerful goddess of fertility (similar function to the Greek Demeter).
 Does this reflect Epona's original meaning as a fertility goddess?
 But we need to be careful and remember chronology: the concept of a pre-Roman horse goddess has been transformed in Roman times, turning into the Epona we know, and then later, medieval monks pillaged the surviving myths when they were compiling the Mabinogi.
+(On Epona, see for example this academic paper: "How to identify Celtic Religions" and see Epona page).

 A simplified Celtic Religions Timeline!
 We need to understand the extent of persistence, innovation and transformation between the pre-Roman Iron Age and the Roman period.
 And then we need to consider the further loss of information in an increasing Christian environment in the next 600-800 years when traditional religions had been demoted to the status of magic and superstition!